johnmous/methylation/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | H19 | chr11 |	1999754| 2000063 | neg | 310| 23 | 3 | 1999845;1999934 |

 Most of the fields are self explanatory.
+The rest are as:
 * **nr_CG** is an integer, the number of CpGs in the amplicon.
-* **methyl_thr** is an integer used to classify the reads as follows: If the number of methylated CpGs >= nr_CG-methyl_thr, then the read is methylated.
+* **methyl_thr** is an integer used to classify the reads as follows: If the number of methylated CpGs >= nr_CG - methyl_thr, then the read is methylated.
 If the number of methylated CpGs <=  methyl_thr the read is unmethylated.
 The rest are classified as partially methylated.
 * **snps_coords** is an integer used to provide the location(s) of the